hnryzhng/MazeRunnerPololu2040/README.md

 ## Credits
-This Python version of Maze Runner was adapted from Andrew Ramsier's implementation, which can be found here: https://github.com/Brewhan/MazeRunner/
+This Python version of Maze Runner was adapted from Andrew Ramsier's design and implementation, which can be found here: https://github.com/Brewhan/MazeRunner/